What is the Treatment for Children with Autism?

 Group Therapy

-We offer group therapy to patients and caregivers to address behavior concerns, social skills, anxiety, communication, and sensory processing.
-Goals, participation, and schedules will vary based on the group.
+Group therapy for patients and caregivers addresses behavior concerns, social skills, anxiety, communication, transition planning and sensory processing.
+Goals, participation and schedules will vary based on the group.